-If your vehicle has optional alloy wheels, first remove the decorative nut caps using the wheel wrench.
+Your vehicle has alloy wheels.

+- First remove the decorative nut caps using the wheel wrench.
 Each wheel may have one locknut in place of the standard wheel nut.
-A special wheel lock key (removal tool) and instructions are located in the center console.
-Attach the wheel lock key to the socket of the wheel wrench.
+A special wheel lock key (removal tool) and instructions are located in the glove box. - 2.
+Attach the wheel lock key to the socket of the wheel wrench. - 3.
 Remove the locking wheel nut by turning it counterclockwise.